Quickstart: Create an account in the Microsoft Purview governance portal

 After your account is created, you'll use the Microsoft Purview governance portal to access and manage it.
 There are two ways to open the Microsoft Purview governance portal:

-Alternatively, you can browse to https://web.purview.azure.com, select your Microsoft Purview account name, and sign in to your workspace.
+- You can browse directly to https://web.purview.azure.com, select your Microsoft Purview account name, and sign in to your workspace.

 In this quickstart, you learned how to create a Microsoft Purview (formerly Azure Purview) account, and how to access it.

-Next, you can create a user-assigned managed identity (UAMI) that will enable your new Microsoft Purview account to authenticate directly with resources using Azure Active Directory (Azure AD) authentication.
+Next, you can create a user-assigned managed identity (UAMI) that will enable your new Microsoft Purview account to authenticate directly with resources using Microsoft Entra authentication.